Papakha

+The word papak is also a component of the ethnonym of a Turkic group of uncertain relation: the "Karapapak" (literally "black papakh" in the Azerbaijani language).

 Styles

 There are two different Caucasian papakhas.
 One, called a papaha, is a high fur hat, usually made of karakul sheepskin.
 The hat has the general appearance of a cylinder with one open end and is set upon the head in such a way as to have the brim touch the temples.
 Some examples have ear-flaps which can be folded up when not in use.
 The other style is called a kubanka, and is similar to the papaha, but shorter and without ear-flaps.